mlswg/mls-protocol/draft-ietf-mls-protocol.md

    CipherSuite MLS_LVL_KEM_AEAD_HASH_SIG = VALUE;
 ~~~

-Where VALUE is a 16bit unsigned integer.
+Where VALUE is a is represented as two 8bit octets:

+uint8 CipherSuite[2];

 | Component | Contents |
 |:----------|:---------|